jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 	(The Universal House of Justice, A Wider Horizon, Selected Letters 1983-1992, p.
 218)

-It is necessary to examine the Baha'i Faith with an open viewpoint, to ensure that its strengths are recognized and that it is properly understood.
 If one wishes to use Baha'i governance as a model and apply its principles to secular governances, one must surely understand the model first, rather than misclassifying it.
-The primary reason for doing this enumeration was to allow other organizations and civic governments to benefit from this model, but a secondary reason was to make clear its benefits and help characterize its nature.
 Any recommendation to "reform" it cannot be done without acknowledging its strengths and mechanisms.
 Once properly understood, such reasons for reform may disappear; contrariwise, if after understood, reasons for reform remain, then surely a strong case for such reform can be made and justified in consultation with the community.

-One thing that stands out from many criticism is the fact that many reformers seem to have an ideal government already in mind: the Popperian ideal, in which two opposed parties vie for control and battle for favor of voters.
+One thing that stands out in much questioning is the fact that many skeptics seem to have an ideal government already in mind: the Popperian ideal, in which two opposed parties vie for control and battle for favor of voters.
 Under such a mindset, the only problem with contemporary governments is the need for modifications at the margins, such as controls on election spending and a more engaged and educated population.
-Unfortunately, such thinking overlooks the deep problems with representative democracies that have become apparent over time.
-Overlooked by all these reformers this is the possiblity that there may be forms of participative governments that may be more just and fair while being less "democratic" in the terms we know.
+Unfortunately, the premature acceptance of this model overlooks the deep problems with representative democracies that have become apparent over time.
+Questioners and would-be "reformers" frequently overlook the possiblity that there may be forms of participative governments that may be more just and fair while being less "democratic" in the terms we know.
 In this author's opinion, what is needed is less "democracy" in the majoritarian sense, and more focus on justice and maintaining the rights and responsibilities all citizens share.

-(3) One of the most obvious points elided is some of the writings in the Baha'i Faith concerning the relationship between church and state.
-This is a issue that bears further serious analysis by scholars within the Baha'i Faith.
+(3) One of the most obvious points this analysis purposely elides is the Baha'i Faith's attitude toward the relationship between church and state.
+This is a issue that bears further serious analysis by scholars within the Baha'i Faith, but is out of the scope of this paper.

 This author has found that within the Baha'i Faith, there are a wide variety of beliefs of how this relationship may develop over